Telefonica/gymnos/docs/source/guide/lazy_imports.rst

         def torch(cls):
             return _try_import("torch")

-If the module has a different name than the one we will have to install:
+If the import name is different than the one we will have to install:

 .. code-block:: python